ga-wdi-boston/wdi_7_jquery_demo_spotify_ajax/README.md

 	__MAKE SURE MASTER AND FEATURE BRANCHES ARE UP TO DATE BEFORE DOING THE BELOW__

 	```
+		# When your in the topic/feature branch

+		# Switch to the master branch
 		git checkout master

+		# Merge the feature branch commits into the master branch.
 		git merge <topic/feature branch name>

+		# Sync master branch to Github master tracking branch.
 		git push origin master
 	```